jknaudt21/Option-Scraper-BlackScholes/README.md

 ## Parameters

 Below is a list of the parameters that can be tuned when running  the `.py`.
 All parameters are optional and have default values.
-These parameters should be changed manually is using Jupyter.
+These parameters should be changed manually if using Jupyter.

 - `--batches` - the number of company batches to be processed
 - `--bs` - the batch size (i.e the number of companys processed per batch)
 - `--rf` - risk-free rate used in the output
+- `--waitb` - wait time between batches
-- `--wait` - wait time between patches
+- `--wait` - wait time between page requests
 - `--verbose` - flag that determines whether the program prints progress.
 Should be 1 or 0
 - `--startIdx` - index to start parsing companies from (see [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) to understand the indexing)